 If you vacation in resort areas, the thought of forking out money for vacation rentals each year, for years on end, might drive you nuts.
-If you vacation for only a few weeks each year, however, the year-round costs and responsibilities of owning a second home in a resort might not appeal.
-(For more details on the expenses of owning a resort home see Nolo’s article “Budgeting to Buy a Resort Home?
-Expenses Not to Overlook.”)
+If you vacation for only a few weeks each year, however, the year-round costs and responsibilities of owning a second home in a resort might not appeal, either.

-As an alternative, you might consider sharing ownership in a resort home with others.
-You’ll have to decide what form that co-ownership should take, however.
-This article will explore various options that have already been created for you by property developers.
-(For the purposes of this article, we assume the resort property is within the United States, although similar arrangements are typically available overseas also).
+As an alternative, consider sharing ownership in a resort home with others.
+You'll have to decide what form that co-ownership should take, however.
+This article will explore various options.
+We'll assume the resort property is within the United States, although similar arrangements are typically available overseas, also.

 Shared home ownership arrangements are typically offered as one of three main types, either:

 These shared ownership arrangements are the most common ways for developers to sell one property (typically a condominium unit in a resort area) to multiple owners, usually for use as a vacation accommodation.

 Shared deeded ownerships are often sold as "timeshares," "interval ownerships," or "fractional ownerships."
 Each owner is granted a small percentage of the real property or unit itself, and receives a deed for that percentage.
 Each deed contains restrictions on when the owner can use the property.
 Most purchasers buy a one-or two-week period in the property.

 For example, if a resort condominium unit is offered for sale in one-week intervals (and no one buys more than one week), 52 owners will own an interest in that particular unit.
 Each owner will receive a deed specifying which week he or she owns and entitling the owner to use the unit for that week.